MORELIA MEXICO'S SAN MIGUELITO RESTAURANT

 A popular room is Bar Silvetis, dedicated to the Silvetis family, which boasts several generations of famous bullfighters.
 Posters and photographs of matadors pay homage to the family.

 There are several private rooms.
-The Altar of Conversations room features a massive wooden copy of an altar in Taxco's Santa Prisca church.
+The Altar of Conversations room features a massive wooden copy of an altar from Santa Prisca church in Taxco.
 Room of the Conspiracies is popular for business meetings, parties and wedding celebrations.

 All of which brings us to the final room, of special interest to lonely hearts: Rincon de las Solteronas.
 Although it translates as “Spinsters' Corner,” owner Cynthia Martinez assures us that it works equally well for bachelors.